top of page

 The Future of Healthcare AI is Here: HUMANATE Showcases Agentic AI at Houston Methodist Healthcare Gala

 This collaboration between HUMANATE and Houston Methodist Healthcare exemplifies how agentic AI is reshaping the future of healthcare delivery.
 As CEO Carlos A. Rodriguez noted, "HUMANATE's Cassie, rebranded as MIA (Methodist Intelligent Agent), was showcased and demonstrated its Agentic AI capabilities by addressing guests by name and informing them of their table assignments."
-Healthcare organizations seeking to enhance patient experiences, empower AI medical staff, and unlock new possibilities through healthcare AI solutions are discovering that the future isn't something to wait for—it's here.
+Healthcare organizations seeking to enhance patient experiences, empower AI customer service, and unlock new possibilities through healthcare AI solutions are discovering that the future isn't something to wait for—it's here.
 HUMANATE Inc. partners with leading healthcare systems to harness the power of agentic AI and transform healthcare delivery through intelligent, human-centered solutions.

 bottom of page